-- 6. Asset Management reserves should be established, funded and used to replace and preserve General Fund assets consistent with department plans. - 7.
-Enterprise fund asset management requirements should be incorporated in multiyear forecasts and rate plans and included in the annual budget consistent with the underlying asset management plans. - 8.
-Laws and policies on limitations on revenue sources should be explicitly addressed in the budget process.
+- 7. Laws and policies on that restrict or place limitations on revenue sources should be explicitly addressed in the budget process.
 These include: - A. Arizona Lottery Funds (ALF) are required to be used for public transportation purposes for jurisdictions within Maricopa County and must be utilized within two years of distribution with the potential for a one year extension. - B. No more than one half of the prior year's Highway User Revenue Fund (HURF) can be used for debt service (A.R.S.
 48-689). - C. When the City's population reaches 30,000, it must maintain its level of general fund support in street maintenance and operations, as provided by state law (A.R.S.
 28-6543)